marialgr/nebunie-de-site/README.md

-Hatepage fizica, more will be added soon(cand mai invat html prietenasi)
+Hate site pt fizica, more will be added soon(cand mai invat html prietenasi)